Carl Lentz

-Stephen Carl Lentz (born November 6, 1978) is an American former pastor, notable for being a celebrity pastor, spiritual advisor to celebrities such as Justin Bieber, Kendall Jenner, and Selena Gomez and categorized as a hype-priest by GQ.
+Stephen Carl Lentz (born November 6, 1978) is an American podcaster and former pastor who was also a spiritual advisor to celebrities such as Justin Bieber.
 He was the lead pastor of Hillsong NYC until November 4, 2020, when he was fired by Hillsong Global Pastor Brian Houston for "leadership issues and breaches of trust, plus a recent revelation of moral failures."
-On May 31, 2021, the former nanny of Lentz's children accused him of bullying, abuse of power, and sexual abuse.

 Early life and education

 Carl Lentz was born in Williamsburg, Virginia.
 From 1998 to 2000, he attended North Carolina State University and was a walk-on basketball player on the school's men's basketball team.
-As an adult, he moved to Los Angeles to study at The King's College and Seminary.
-He then went on to study at Hillsong International Leadership College of Hillsong Church in Sydney, Australia.
+He studied at Hillsong International Leadership College in Sydney, Australia.
 It was during his studies, at the age of 20, that he and Joel Houston, Hillsong founder Brian Houston's son, had the idea to plant a campus of Hillsong Church in New York City.
-He graduated in theology in 2003 and returned to Virginia Beach.
-He then became a youth pastor after being ordained.